-The existing permit includes chronic freshwater biomonitoring requirements.
-A summary of the biomonitoring testing for the facility indicates that in the past three years, the permittee has performed fourteen chronic tests, with zero demonstrations of significant toxicity (i.e., zero failures).
+The existing permit includes 48-hour acute freshwater biomonitoring requirements.
+A summary of the biomonitoring testing for the facility indicates that in the past three years, the permittee performed ten 48-hour acute tests, with zero demonstrations of significant toxicity (i.e., zero failures).

-A reasonable potential (RP) determination was performed in accordance with 40 CFR §122.44(d)(1)(ii) to determine whether the discharge will reasonably be expected to cause or contribute to an exceedance of a state water quality standard or criterion within that standard.
+A reasonable potential (RP) determination was performed in accordance with 40 CFR § 122.44(d)(1)(ii) to determine whether the discharge will reasonably be expected to cause or contribute to an exceedance of a state water quality standard or criterion within that standard.
 Each test species is evaluated separately.
-The RP determination is based on representative data from the previous three years of Whole Effluent Toxicity (WET) testing.
+The RP determination is based on representative data from the previous three years of WET testing.
 This determination was performed in accordance with the methodology outlined in the TCEQ letter to the EPA dated December 28, 2015 and approved by the EPA in a letter dated December 28, 2015.

-With zero failures, a determination of no RP was made, and WET limits are not required.
-Both tests species are eligible for the testing frequency reduction after one year of testing.
+With zero failures, a determination of no RP was made.
+WET limits are not required, and the permittee may be eligible for the testing frequency reduction after one year of quarterly testing occurs.